 Program Topics and Issues (Selected)

-Please keep in mind: I am not a life coach and do not provide legal advice.
+Please keep in mind that I am not a life coach and do not provide legal advice.
 I facilitate conversations and help your teams raise and confront important questions about what they do, why they do it, and how they do it.

 A few topic areas include (alphabetically listed):